brunifrancesco/docker-spark/README.md

     python proxier.py
     docker exec bash -c "nginx -s reload"

+Pleas be sure *quik* and *docker-py* are installed to your host machine.

 Spark worker web UIs are exposed at this URLs: `http://${YOUR_DOCKER_HOST}/workerN` where N in the index of the worker to be checked out (N starts from 0).

 ## license